-Few establishments have seen the level of success achieved by coffee shops.
-Once primarily seen as a stop-and-go location, coffee shops are now an intrinsic part of British life which many of us turn to for both working and social occasions.
+Few establishments have seen the level of ongoing success achieved by coffee shops.
+Once primarily seen as a stop-and-go location, coffee shops are now an intrinsic part of British life which many of us turn to for both socialising and working.

 But how have coffee shops managed almost unprecedented bricks-and-mortar success in the modern digital age?
 As one of the fastest-growing coffee chains in the UK, we’ve experienced this prosperity first-hand, inspiring us to delve into the many reasons why coffee shops continue to remain such a prominent part of our lives.

 A Relaxed Social Space